brackets-userland/brackets-git/README.md

 Extension can be configured in "File > Git Settings..." (this window will show the first time after you install the extension).

+### Pushing to username/password protected remote repositories

+Currently possible only if credentials helper like [Windows Credential Store for Git](http://gitcredentialstore.codeplex.com/) is installed.

+You'll need to push manually for the first time to setup your username/password into credentials helper.

 ## Features

 Try out and see, this README might not be 100% up-to-date.
 You can see the ```CHANGELOG.md``` for more info on this.